-Rural hospitals and communities face challenges that are unique to their larger city counterparts, including an aging demographic, growing number of residents with chronic illnesses, and resulting increases in demands for mental health services and specialty telehealth appointments.
-To best serve these communities, a successful hospital must put the needs of the patients in the forefront while also considering the hospitals’ tight budgetary constraints.
-However, this does not preclude great design; when the form is derived directly from its functional parts, the resulting building can be both beautiful and efficient.
+Rural hospitals and communities face unique challenges, including aging demographics, growing number of residents with chronic illnesses, and demands for mental health services and specialty telehealth appointments.
+To serve these communities, a successful hospital must put the needs of the patients in the forefront while also considering the hospitals’ tight budgetary constraints.
 At SCMC, the building is deeply rooted in the community as well as the surrounding rural context, creating a specifically place-based design.
 The organization of the expansion simplifies and consolidates the campus’ functions while increasing efficiency, thereby improving patient and staff satisfaction.
-The overall simplicity of the form was derived from the surrounding context, its linear and consistent roofline reminiscent of the adjacent cornfields, while the materiality acknowledges the existing campus with a sophisticated twist.
-The functional layout of the building relates to the needs of the community and the building’s aesthetics simultaneously tie it to the local landscape; the success of this project states that a “one-size-fits-all” approach is not the answer and that great design does have a place in rural communities.
+The success of this project states that a “one-size-fits-all” approach is not the answer and that great design does have a place in rural communities.

-With this new Outpatient Expansion, Story County Medical Center showcases its forward-thinking care and creates a true community center for the residents of Nevada.
-Providing additional amenities like a fitness and education center can establish a rural hospital as an anchor for the neighboring community, bringing residents together around health and wellness.
-The building design supports this concept by outwardly promoting wellness to the community and reiterates the impact of the built environment on health.
+With this Outpatient Expansion, SCMC showcases its forward-thinking care and creates a true community center for residents.
+Providing additional amenities like a fitness and education center establishes this rural hospital as an anchor for the neighboring community, bringing residents together around health and wellness.
 The design of the new care environments are oriented to maximize views and utilize natural daylighting strategies that provide an emotional and psychological benefit to patients.
 To ensure a more comfortable experience for the community’s aging population, natural materials are used throughout to create a warm, welcoming atmosphere while clear and intuitive wayfinding allows for easy navigation.
 The patient-centric care model that drove the clinic’s organization also allows for more collaboration among care teams with minimized walking distances and waiting times.
 Combining these many elements of design, the new building strives to promote health and wellness in the community while increasing patient satisfaction and comfort.